You can find your customs forms and our page of guidelines by logging onto your My Orders section.

 You will be asked to give a unit value, and this will need to match the value that you have booked in online.

 For example, if you have declared a customs value of £100, you need to make sure the online form matches this.
-Our auto-sum feature can help in altering your values to match the booked in details.
-If you need to make any changes to the booked in weights or values.
+Our auto-sum feature can help in altering your values to match the booked in value.
+If you need to make any changes to the booked in weights or values, you can click the "request changes" button.

 Uploading your passport details is optional, but from experience, we have found this can help speed up the customs clearance process.
 If you do not upload your details, customs may contact you to provide your passport, and it may take more time to process this paperwork, thus delaying your delivery.